moseslucas/node-view-controller/README.md

 3. Adding a route:
 open the file `/config/routes.js`.
 ```
-  // We import the porkchop controller
+  // First, import the sample controller
   const sample = require('../controllers/sample')

-  // let's create the route for porkchop
+  // let's create the route for sample
-  // we say here that when user go to localhost:3000/sample
+  // we declare here that when user go to localhost:3000/sample
   // the router will call the file /controllers/sample.js
   // and run the index action
   router.get('/sample', sample.index)